obss/turkish-question-generation/README.md

   <big><b>citation</b></big>
 </summary>

-If you use this software in your work, pleas cite as:
+If you use this software in your work, please cite as:

 ```
 @article{akyon2021automated,